-To help control the spread of the virus in our community, the port administrative office will be closed through April 24, 2020.
-The port has asked employees who can work remotely to do so, essential employees reporting to work are practicing appropriate social distancing measures.
-We continue to maintain service levels to our customers and tenants, and port terminals remain fully operational.
+To help control the spread of the virus in our community, the port administrative offices were closed through June, 2021.
+The port recommended employees who could work remotely to do so, essential employees reporting to work practice appropriate social distancing measures.
+The port continues to maintain service levels to our customers and tenants, and port terminals remain fully operational.
 Ports play a critical role in our nation's supply chain and maintaining the movement of cargo is essential to our local, national and world-wide economy.

-The length of time these measures will be in place, and the full extent of the financial impact on the port is unknown at this time.
+The length of time these measures are in place, and the full extent of the financial impact on the port is unknown at this time.

-Required Supplementary Information December 31, 2019
+Required Supplementary Information December 31, 2020